-Nintendo announced today a whole version of their flagship console, the Nintendo Switch Lite.
+Nintendo announced a whole version of their flagship console today, the Nintendo Switch Lite.
 ‘Lite’ a smaller version of Nintendo Switch.
 It is more compact and lightweight.

 The controls are now integrated with the console, that means you won’t be getting any standard Joy Con’s when you purchase this game.
 And you have to be sure that the “handheld icon” is marked on the games you want to play.
 You can play games that use Joy-Con’s only as well, but then you have to buy them separately and a charging grip as well, as you can’t recharge the Joy-Con’s on the Nintendo Switch Lite.